Technical Prototype Report

 This last part is completely optional.
 If, after this two-week sprint, you have made any

-revisions to your team workflow, you should let us know.
-We do not want the workflow
+revisions to your charter, you should let us know.
+We do not want the charter revision

-revision as part of the two-week report, but you are welcome to submit it along with
+as part of the two-week report, but you are welcome to submit it along with the two-week

-the two-week report.
-The revised workflow should have the same format
+report.
+The revised charter should have the same format

 as your original submission